-Besides the typical symptoms of anemia like lethargy, pale skin and pale mucosa, a patient with vitamin B 12 deficiency may also exhibit a sub-jaundice (higher level of bilirubin in the serum), which is the result of the disrupted turnover of the erythrocytes in the bone marrow.
+In addition to the typical symptoms of anemia such as lethargy, pale skin and pale mucosa, a patient with vitamin B12 deficiency may also manifest symptoms of subclinical jaundice characterized by higher levels of serum bilirubin, following defective erythrocyte turnover in the bone marrow.

-In comparison to other anemia, the vitamin B 12 deficiency can also cause neurological disorders, which can vary from an isolated peripheral neuropathy to a subacute combined degeneration of the spinal cord.
+Compared with other forms of anemia, vitamin B12 deficiency can also trigger neurological disorders ranging from isolated peripheral neuropathy to subacute combined degeneration of the spinal cord.

-Clinical symptoms are the disruption of memory, loss of concentration and sensitivity, paraesthesia and reduced reflexes; even muscular paralysis is possible.
-The reason for the occurrence of these diseases is a prolonged vitamin B 12 deficiency which leads to a de-marrowing of the myelin sheath, especially in the area of the dorsal and lateral column system of the spinal cord (demyelinisation).
+Clinical symptoms include memory disruption, loss of concentration and sensitivity, paresthesia and reduced reflexes, and even muscular paralysis.
+These diseases are induced by prolonged vitamin B12 deficiency, which leads to demyelination, especially in the dorsal and lateral columns of the spinal cord.

-Further clinical signs, which do not exclude other types of anemia, are the following:
+Further clinical signs, which do not exclude other types of anemia, are:

 - Loss of appetite